unoplatform/uno/doc/articles/controls/SkiaCanvas.md

 # Introduction

-In creating an Uno application, users might want to create elaborate 2D graphics that are more suitable to a 2D graphics library such as [Skia](https://skia.org) or [Cairo](https://www.cairographics.org), rather than using, for example, a simple [Canvas](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.canvas).
+During creating an Uno application, users might want to create elaborate 2D graphics that are more suitable to a 2D graphics library such as [Skia](https://skia.org) or [Cairo](https://www.cairographics.org), rather than using, for example, a simple [Canvas](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.canvas).
 To support this use case, SkiaSharp comes with an [SKXamlCanvas](https://learn.microsoft.com/en-us/dotnet/api/skiasharp.views.windows.skxamlcanvas?view=skiasharp-views-2.88) element that allows for drawing in an area using SkiaSharp.

 On Uno Skia targets, we can utilize the pre-existing Skia canvas that is used internally by Uno to render the application instead of creating additional Skia surfaces and then copying the resulting renderings to the application (e.g. using a [BitmapImage](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.media.imaging.bitmapimage)).
 This way, a lot of Skia functionally can be acquired "for free".
 For example, no additional setup for OpenGL is needed if the Uno application is already using OpenGL to render.

-This functionality is exposed in two parts. `SkiaVisual` is a [Visual](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.composition.visual) that can be given an [SKCanvas](https://learn.microsoft.com/en-us/dotnet/api/skiasharp.skcanvas) to draw on.
+This functionality is exposed in two parts. `SkiaVisual` is a [Visual](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.composition.visual) that gets a [SKCanvas](https://learn.microsoft.com/en-us/dotnet/api/skiasharp.skcanvas) to draw on and is almost completely unmanaged.
 For more streamlined usage, an `SKCanvasElement` is provided that internally wraps a `SkiaVisual` and can be used like any FrameworkElement, with support for sizing, clipping, RTL, etc. You should use `SKCanvasElement` for most scenarios.
 Only use a raw `SkiaVisual` if your use case is not covered by `SKCanvasElement`.

-We stress that this functionality is only available on Uno targets that are based on Skia (Gtk and Wpf).
+We stress that this functionality is only available on Uno targets that are based on Skia.

 # SkiaVisual

-A `SkiaVisual` is a abstract Visual that provides Uno applications the ability to utilize SkiaSharp to draw directly on the Skia canvas that is used internally by Uno.
+A `SkiaVisual` is a abstract Visual that provides Uno applications the ability to utilize SkiaSharp to draw directly on the Skia canvas that is used internally by Uno to draw the window.
 To use `SkiaVisual`, create a subclass of `SkiaVisual` and override the `RenderOverride` method.

 ```csharp
 protected abstract void RenderOverride(SKCanvas canvas);